Please enter your current email address to receive instructions on resetting your password.

 Norfolk's Ocean View Beach stretches continuously along eight miles of the Chesapeake Bay.
 The beaches are wide with gentle surf, lifeguards in the summer, picnic pavilions and free parking.
 Norfolk's Town Point Park overlooks the harbor and is the site for many events, such as the annual Harborfest every June, featuring a fine array of tall ships.

 Hampton is the birthplace of America's space program and home to NASA Langley and Langley Air Force Base.
 The Virginia Air & Space Center in Hampton is the visitor center for both sites, so families can mix fun and learning.
 Take a virtual voyage to Mars, fly a full size DC-9 aircraft, and launch a rocket.
 They can see a moon rock, a Mars meteorite and the Apollo 12 Command Module, plus enjoy 3D IMAX® films on a five-story screen.

 What about the water?
 Hampton has 12 deep-water marinas as well as Buckroe Beach, which offers eight acres of beach, a playground, picnic shelters, a walking and bike path, a pet-friendly Bark Park and concert bandstand.
-In the summer months visitors can swing to the sounds of the Sunday night Groovin' by the Bay concerts, or view an outdoor movie at the Tuesday night POMOCO Family Movie Series.
+In the summer months visitors can swing to the sounds of the Sunday night Groovin' by the Bay concerts.
 Beach chair, umbrella, kayak and paddlecraft rentals are available and parking is plentiful, making a visit to Buckroe convenient and enjoyable.